cf-sewe/cplace-ops-kubernetes-on-hetzner-workshop/README.md

 2. Building a PoC for running Kubernetes on the Hetzner Cloud, serving as a foundation for our road-map initiatives for 2023.
 3. Running cplace on Kubernetes without the abstractions of the cplace Operator.

+That allows us to understand the required Kubernetes components better and allows to build up know-how on how to support cplace in a Kubernetes environment.

 ## Workshop Contents

 ### Basic Kubernetes Deployment